greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_FUNCTION.html.md

 :   The name \(optionally schema-qualified\) of an existing function.

 argmode
 :   The mode of an argument: either `IN`, `OUT`, `INOUT`, or `VARIADIC`.
-If omitted, the default is IN.
+If omitted, the default is `IN`.
 Note that `DROP FUNCTION` does not actually pay any attention to `OUT` arguments, since only the input arguments are needed to determine the function's identity.
 So it is sufficient to list the `IN`, `INOUT`, and `VARIADIC` arguments.

 argname
 :   The name of an argument.
 Note that `DROP FUNCTION` does not actually pay any attention to argument names, since only the argument data types are needed to determine the function's identity.